$k\texttt{-experts}$ -- Online Policies and Fundamental Limits: LEARNING POLICIES FOR THE -sets PROBLEM

-Recall that, in expectation, the performances of Algorithm \ref{hedge-algo} and the base policy \texttt{Hedge} are identical.
-It is well-known that by adaptively tuning the learning rate $\eta $ \cite{erven2011adaptive}, the \texttt{Hedge} policy with $n$ experts admits the following data-dependent small-loss regret bound \cite{koolen2010hedging}
+Recall that, in expectation, the performance of Algorithm \ref{hedge-algo} and the base policy \texttt{Hedge} are identical.
+It is well-known that by adaptively tuning the learning rate $\eta $, the \texttt{Hedge} policy with $n$ experts admits the following data-dependent small-loss regret bound \citep{koolen2010hedging, erven2011adaptive}

-where $l^*_T$ denotes the cumulative loss incurred by the best fixed expert in the hindsight for the given loss matrix.
-In the case of the $k$-sets problem, the number of experts is given by $n = \binom{N}{k}\leq (\frac{Ne}{k})^k.$ Hence, the \texttt{SAGE} prediction framework with \texttt{Hedge} as the base policy yields the following regret bound:
+where $l^*_T$ denotes the cumulative loss incurred by the best fixed expert in hindsight for the given loss matrix.
+In the case of the \texttt{$k$-sets} problem, the total number of experts is given by $n = \binom{N}{k}\leq (\frac{Ne}{k})^k.$ Hence, the \texttt{SAGE} prediction framework with \texttt{Hedge} as the base policy yields the following adaptive regret bound:

 where $l_T^*(\bm{y})$ is the number of mistakes incurred by the best fixed $k$-set in hindsight for the sequence $\bm{y}$.
-Clearly, the regret bound is sublinear in the horizon-length as $l^*_T(\bm{y}) \leq T$.
-However, the bound in Eqn.\ \eqref{small-loss} could be much smaller if the offline oracle incurs a small loss for the particular sequence.
+Since $l^*_T(\bm{y}) \leq T$, the regret upper bound \eqref{small-loss} is sublinear in the horizon-length.
+However, the bound could be much smaller if the offline oracle incurs a small number of mistakes for a particular sequence.

+\paragraph*{Discussion:} Algorithm~\ref{hedge-algo} offers a new projection and decomposition-free approach to break the existing $O(N^2)$ complexity barrier for the \texttt{$k$-sets} problem~\citep{herbster2001tracking}.
+The work by {\cite{uchiya2010algorithms}} studies a bandit version of the \texttt{$k$-sets} problem and proposes \textbf{Exp3.M} policy, which incurs $O(\sqrt{kNT \log N/k})$ regret.
+However, this bound cannot be compared with our (smaller) regret bound, applicable in the full-information setting.
+Furthermore, they use \emph{dependent rounding} method, which is more complex than Madow's sampling that we use here.

-\subsection{\texttt{$k$-sets} with FTRL}
+\subsection{\texttt{$k$-sets} with \texttt{FTRL}}

-It is possible to design efficient online policies for the \texttt{$k$-sets} problem with a base policy other than \texttt{Hedge}.
-In particular, we now show how the standard \emph{Follow-the-Regularlized-Leader} framework can be augmented with the systematic sampling schemes to design an online prediction policy for a generalized version of the \texttt{$k$-experts} problem with the \texttt{sum-reward} function.
-Since this policy is not essential to the rest of the paper, due to space limitations, we move this discussion to Section \ref{oco-sec} of the supplementary section.
-A drawback of the \texttt{FTRL} approach is that, unlike \texttt{Hedge}, this policy does not yield a small-loss regret bound.
+It is also possible to design efficient online policies for the \texttt{$k$-sets} problem with a base policy other than \texttt{Hedge}.
+In Section \ref{oco-sec} of the supplementary, we show how the standard \emph{Follow-the-Regularlized-Leader} (\texttt{FTRL}) framework can be augmented with the systematic sampling schemes to design an efficient online prediction policy for a generalized version of the \texttt{$k$-experts} problem with the \texttt{sum-reward} function.
+A drawback of the \texttt{FTRL} approach is that, unlike \texttt{Hedge}, this policy does not admit an adaptive regret bound.
+Due to space constraints, we defer the detailed discussion to Section \ref{oco-sec} of the supplementary material.

-\section{$k$-\texttt{experts} with \texttt{Pairwise-rewards}}
+\section{$k$-\texttt{experts} WITH \texttt{Pairwise-rewards}}